 Vim is a shell command, and its fast startup supports that use-case: shell tasks, whether ad-hoc (interactive) or orchestrated (pipeline, script), are cheap and thus frequent.

 Yet Vim’s startup story is relatively unpolished.
-Shell tools are expected to consume standard input (“stdin”) and emit to standard output (“stdout”)—but Vim supports this awkwardly, at best.
+We expect shell tools to consume standard input (“stdin”) and emit to standard output (“stdout”)—but Vim supports this awkwardly, at best.
 The endeavor is never mentioned in Vim tutorials, including the “Unix as IDE” hymnals.
 And it is puzzled out of Vim’s documentation only by careful inspection.

-Vim is positioned as a script host (VimL,
+Vim is positioned as a script host (Vimscript,

 if_python, …) , but not as